-In this article we will cover how to complete a TV licence change of address address in the fastest time possible – as well as everything else you need to know.
+In this article we will cover how to complete a TV licence change of address address as well as updating your address across any other accounts you need to.

 So, let’s jump straight in!

 Enter your previous address, new address and the date you moved home

 Select who needs to know you're moving, TV Licencing, DVLA, Boots, etc...

 Click submit and we'll take care of the rest, sharing any next steps by email

 This will update your address with TV Licencing online without any further action on your side.
 This means you can spend time on more important things.
 If a service requires an additional actions we’ll let you know directly via email.
 Simple.

 So, let’s turn to what else we will cover:

 Answers to all of your TV Licencing Questions

 When you’re moving home you can simply ‘port’ your TV licence to your next address.
 It follows you, meaning that it isn’t tied to the house in which you originally took the licence out in.
 At SlothMove you actually update your address with everyone (Councils, TV Licence, your loyalty cards etc…) at the same time using one form.
 If you’ve never had one before, it’s straightforward to setup your TV Licence.